CumulusNetworks/docs/content/cumulus-netq-53/NVLink-Management/Fault-Tolerance.md

 toc: 3
 ---

-NetQ provides fault tolerance for NVLink domain management services (NMX-T and NMX-C) on GB200 and GB300 switches.
+NetQ provides fault tolerance for NVLink domain management services (NMX-T and NMX-C) on GB200, GB300, and non-HA VR switches.
 When a management service becomes unavailable, NetQ automatically detects the failure and attempts recovery in the following order:

 1. Failover to an alternate IP address: NetQ connects to the next available management IP address on the same switch.
 2. Service restart: If no alternate IP address restores connectivity, NetQ stops and restarts the affected service, then verifies that it is healthy before resuming normal operation.